 - Do our customers or prospects even use social audio?

-- How do we even track the effectiveness of an influencer marketing program within Clubhouse or other app?
+- How do we even track the effectiveness of an influencer marketing program within Clubhouse or another app?

 These are all questions that many people are asking today.
-The space is so new that there are really no right or wrong answers quite yet.
-It boils down to priority, strategy and patience.
+The space is so new that there are no right or wrong answers.
+It boils down to priority, strategy, and patience.

 When identifying social audio influencers, it’s more important to understand whether or not these individuals have influence in other channels.
 This is where I would start.
 I would consider four variables that will help measure influence: